 If you’re trying to cut back on fast food, that’s exactly what this planner was designed for.
 Print this challenge any time you need to take a break from eating out.

-There’s also a place for your to write in your exceptions, motivation, and notes.
+There’s also a place for you to write in your exceptions, motivation, and notes.

 Themed dinner nights

 In the tips section, I mentioned using themed dinner nights as a trick to try if you’re struggling to make a decision on which meals to pick.
-This printable includes 28 dinner theme ideas for each day of the week.
+I’ve included a printable with a list of 28 dinner theme ideas for each day of the week.

 This is meant to be a starter list to get you thinking.
 If you like the idea of meal planning by theme, I urge you to start your own list of meal planning themes.